 You can buy unfilled sandbags and a supply of sand from most DIY stores and builders merchants.
 You can also purchase filled sandbags from selective suppliers.

 What to do with sandbags after a flood

 Wherever possible please store full bags that have not come into contact with flood water to use again if you need them in the future.
 Often more than one flooding incident can occur in quick succession.
-The council will not re-issue sandbags to the same property during one year.
+We cannot re-issue sandbags to the same property over and over again.

 The white plastic bags are durable for a period of a year or more if they are kept dry and in a shady place.